 To qualify, students prove residency in Kentucky and apply to an approved veterinary or optometry school, which awards the spaces.

 How students benefit from Contract Spaces

-Qualified Kentucky students are able to pay the equivalent of in-state tuition for veterinary medicine and optometry programs, which in most cases, reduces the amount required to borrow.
+Qualified Kentucky students are able to pay the equivalent of in-state tuition for veterinary medicine and optometry programs, which in most cases, reduces the total tuition costs.

 How Contract Spaces benefits Kentuckians

 Contract Spaces keeps the goal of earning a degree in veterinary medicine or optometry attainable, even though the state does not offer these programs at public universities.

 How Contract Spaces helps us toward 2025 goals